 So, with that in mind, let’s stop and look at 5 key factors to consider when working these training plans out, which may help to alleviate some of the logistical problems that plague this task otherwise.

-Organizational Training Plans – 5 Key Factors to Consider
+Your Organizational Training Plan – 5 Key Factors to Consider

 Time constraints in these learning plans are often mistakenly just factored in as work hours available, during the design phase.
 This results in work-around such as holding classes or lectures after hours or on weekends.